Enter your zip to

 The dimensions of a typical bathtub are 30 inches wide by 60 inches long.
 Those are the same dimensions of most walk-in tubs.
 Of course, there are variations.
 A bariatric tub, for instance, could be 32 inches wide or more.
 On the other hand, there are smaller varieties of walk-in tubs that are only 40 inches in length.
 These require the user to sit up, with no space to recline.
 No matter the size of the walk-in tub, a shower combo can fit those same dimensions.

-Walk-in Tub Shower Combo Showerhead Options
+Walk-In Tub Shower Combo Showerhead Options

 Most walk-in tub shower combos have a typical showerhead at the top.
 This way, those who want to stand in the shower can do so and have the traditional experience of water pouring down from above.